-The motor-driven compressor in an air conditioning system powers the whole heat-transfer cycle.
+The motor-driven compressor in an air conditioning system, which is located in the outdoor air conditioning unit, powers the whole heat-transfer cycle.
 Air conditioners rely on two facts of nature.
 One is that heat flows from a high-temperature area to a lower temperature area.
 The other is that gases always flow from a high-pressure area to a low-pressure area.

 Air Conditioning Cycle

 The heat-transfer cycle starts as the compressor squeezes the refrigerant.
 This squeezing action raises its temperature well above that of the surrounding atmosphere.
 The squeezing action also pressurizes the refrigerant just to its liquefying point so it can flow through the system.

-After shedding its excess heat to the atmosphere, the refrigerant flows to an evaporator coil where it expands into a gas at the reduced pressure in the evaporator, which is located in the space to be cooled.
+After shedding its excess heat to the atmosphere, the refrigerant flows to an evaporator coil.
+There it expands into a gas at the reduced pressure in the evaporator, which is located in the space to be cooled.
 This expansion requires heat, which is drawn from the air in the enclosed space that's being cooled.
 This warms the refrigerant.

-Two types of compressor dominate HVAC systems in buildings: piston and scroll.
+Two types of compressors dominate HVAC systems in buildings: piston and scroll.
 The piston type uses pistons attached to a motor-driven crankshaft to draw in and compress the refrigerant.
 Scroll compressors use an orbiting scroll on an eccentric motor-driven crankshaft to suck in vaporized refrigerant and push it into a stationary scroll whose volume gradually decreases to compress the refrigerant.